fdurni/IndividualProject/journal.md

 This week I set up entities for all of my tables and began setting up DAOs.
 I also refactored my project structure so that a user must log in to access the website.
 I'm feeling pretty good about my project.
 I would like to be farther along, but I've had projects due for other classes and have not found the time.
 I'm hoping that I'll get some time over spring break.

 ###3/29/16
 Today I refactored my database, then set up entities and DAOs for all tables in my database.
+I also setup my remaining JSPs and began setting up controllers.
+I need to revisit projects from last semester Advanced Java to refresh my memory of servlets and controllers.
+I'm also a little fuzzy on how to use hibernate to select and insert data.